Salmon pate sounds rich and decadent, but this one is actually pretty healthy!

 It is delicious served on jacket potatoes or stirred through pasta thinned with a little of the cooking water.

 To steam salmon in foil (my preferred method of cooking salmon):

 Place the fillet of salmon on a piece of foil, add a splash of water, sprinkle with sea salt and black pepper.
 Wrap the foil into a parcel, sealing tightly, and cook for around 10 minutes, depending on thickness of salmon, until just cooked.
 Cool then keep in fridge for up to 2 days until ready to use.

-Make the pate with just smoked salmon – use 200g of smoked salmon in this case.
+- Make the pate with just smoked salmon – use 200g of smoked salmon in this case.

 If you are looking for more dip ideas, why not have a look at my Roast Vegetable & Almond Hummus , Guasacaca (Venezuelan Guacamole), or, a great way to use up leftover cheese, Fromage Fort.
 If you enjoy smoked salmon then be sure to try my Smoked Salmon Caesar Salad too!

 - 150 g poached/steamed salmon fillets cooled, flaked*